 The jeweler of natural and unusual materials !

-Gilbert Albert is a Swiss jeweler born in 1930, he died in October 2019.
+Gilbert Albert is a Swiss jeweler born in 1930.
+He passed away in October 2019.

-He attended a training at the School of Industrial Arts in Geneva.
+He studied at the School of Industrial Arts in Geneva.
 He was a watch designer and worked for Patek Philippe and Louis Cartier for whom he created the Cobra watch, characterized by its linear display.

 Gilbert Albert is a jeweller who wanted to model nature without artifice, without distorting it.
-He places nature in his creations as it is with all its initial beauty.
-What is absolutely magnificent is the idea of freezing in the eternity of the jewel these small insects with their fleeting life.
-Gilbert Albert’s technique for preserving the exoskeletons is still unknown, but it is highly likely that he used the lost-wax gold treatment which allows for extremely meticulous work.
+He uses nature in his creations and highlights its beauty.
+Something that's absolutely magnificent is the idea of eternally preserving small insects and their fleeting life through jewels.
+Gilbert Albert’s technique for preserving the exoskeletons is still unknown, but it is highly likely that he used the lost-wax treatment which allows for extremely meticulous work.

 Passionate about natural materials, he turned to jewelery and opened his first boutique in 1962.

-Inspired by the pharaohs, we often find the scarab pattern in the creations of Gilbert Albert.
+Inspired by the pharaohs, we often find the beetle pattern in the creations of Gilbert Albert.

-His flagship jewel is the ring with interchangeable beads.
+His iconic jewel is the ring with interchangeable beads.

-Gilbert Albert has received ten times the Diamonds International Award, the Oscar for world jewelry.
+Gilbert Albert has received the Diamonds International Award ten times, the Oscar for world jewelry.